The queen is dead, long live the queen: 60 years of Madonna

 From the Confessions on a dance floor, your discs look like a remix not always successful of successes and producers that has already had to his side, and except one that another single, the rest does not manage to equal the old expectations.
 Now he announces a new album, in which he devotes his time to charity work in Malawi, providing his son Rocco with the education he longs for as a fubtbolist, and continuing to wait, spectacular mantis, for the next man.
 He is 60 years old and has been seen on stage with a cane, although that was already in the video of his brainless duo with Britney Spears, whom he gave a kiss of which the girl never recovered completely.
 We also have, in a certain way, that age, or part of it, because their music has been the soundtrack of so many things, in a time when she helped us to challenge parents and religions, even if it was a game, or to celebrate sex at the cost of several scoldings and threats of excommunication.
 He came to Havana to dance on a restaurant table, and to celebrate a birthday at the roof terrace of La Guarida, perhaps only to be news again and mark territory, during the brief season that Obama advocated.
 A demanding goddess, she has a cult that rarely admits contradictions about her creeds, but she has not forgotten to laugh at herself, knowing that at her call, the new pop figures will gather at her door, eager for a cameo before the Sphinx that once seemed to enjoy eternal youth.

 For those of us who belong to the LGTBIQ community, she is an inescapable reference.
-That it is necessary to handle with care, as Björk did, able to give him one of his subjects for his trance era, but that he refused to know her personally.
-Today, Ariana Grande, Lady Gaga, Katy Perry, Cardi B and many dare to things that she praised.
-They do not always seem to have learned that Madonna was nourished by the geniuses of her time, not only those of music, and that from there she drew many strengths and challenges.
-You can look at that landscape of flashing and frenetic lights where she has worn her crown, even at the risk of a fall or stumble, which, of course, will also become news.
+A reference to be handled with care, as did Björk, who was able to give her one of his songs for her trance era, but refused to meet her personally.
+Today, Ariana Grande, Lady Gaga, Katy Perry, Cardi B and so many others dare to do things she preconized.
+They don't always seem to have learned that Madonna fed off the geniuses of her time, and not just those in music.
+She can look at that landscape of flashing and frenetic lights where she has worn her crown, even at the risk of falling or stumbling.
+That, of course, will also become news.

 In his new album he will experiment with Lusitanian airs, as an echo of his current residence in Lisbon.
 We'll see.
 It has just begun to raise the campaign that will be around, again, that sequence that we already know: teasers, flashazos, rumors, photos that advance the art work of the album, announcements of the world tour, and perhaps even the filtering of the entire album in the promiscuities of the internet.
 He has also survived all that, reminding us of that essential thing that many forget: with talent, by itself, it is not enough to become king or queen.
 You need many other things, will, guts and guts, to continue in the struggle.
 That was also what Aretha Franklin knew.
 Only if Aretha learned to sing in churches, as the daughter of a pastor; Madonna has written her own gospel, which does not lack the nuances of a frivolous courtesan, nor of a political speaker who does not hesitate to pass for bad speech.
 She is not the best singer or the best dancer, she is not the most beautiful nor the best actress.
 But it is he who defines, above those obstacles, the role of the super star in the world of pop, and who has managed to take on the ambitions of anyone who aspires to win that throne.